Description

 How to install (MSFS 2024):

-Download the Main File and copy the "SSC-Weather-MSFS_2024" folder into your MSFS 2024 Community Folder!
-NEW
+Download the Main File and unzip the "SSC-Weather-MSFS_2024_v2" folder into your MSFS 2024 Community Folder!

 How to install (MSFS 2020):

-To keep your in-game presets selection organized, it's recommended to delete any older versions you might have installed from the Weather Presets folder in your appdata location.
+To keep your in-game presets selection organized, it's recommended to delete any older versions!

 Why two separate downloads for MSFS 2020 and 2024?